askap-vast/dstools/README.md

 ## ATCA Calibration ##

-`atca_cal.sh` is a miriad script to calibrate and flag ATCA data prior to use with CASA in the other scripts.
+`dstools-cal` is a miriad script to calibrate and flag ATCA data prior to use with CASA in the other scripts.
 I have designed the flow of this to match my needs which may not necessarily meet yours!
 If not, just produce flagged and calibrated visibilities in `.uv` format as you otherwise would, and make sure to drop them in the `miriad` subdirectory as describe in Installation / Setup

-You can optionally edit the first few lines of the script to change the `refant`, `mfinterval` and `bpinterval` parameters that will be used for each miriad task.

-Run the script with
 ```
-atca_cal.sh <PROJECT_NAME> <PROJECT_CODE>
+dstools-cal <PROJECT_NAME> <PROJECT_CODE>
 ```
 where `<PROJECT_CODE>` is your observation's project code and `<PROJECT_NAME>` is the name of a sub-directory to store processing output, call this whatever you like.
+You can supply further options to modify gain and bandpass solution intervals and the reference antenna, see details with `dstools-cal --help`.

-The script then steps through prompts to:
+The script steps through prompts to:
 * load the RPFITS files,
 * select the IF to be processed,
 * declare which scan targets to use for primary and secondary calibrators and the target source,